 On VMware infrastructure, this plugin allows you to assign VMs to the software factory as c.i. agents.
 You can configure within your infrastructure a set of VMs, all being identical (not dedicated to a job).
 The VMware plugin will then pool those VMs, and associate them to jobs that require a VM during build.
 The plugin can control the VM state, power-on VM before being used by a job and power-off after use, but also revert to a previous snapshot state.
 This is useful when such VMs are setup with the enterprise standard Java platform configuration.
 Each build will then get a clean, standardized VM.

 When c.i. is the center of your workflow, backing it up becomes a crucial task.
 The advanced backup plugin allows you to manage backups directly from Nectar, and especially to fine-grained define what needs to get backed up: only jobs configuration, also recorded build results, or system configuration - including installed plugins.
 The plugin also allows you to define the backup target, as a dedicated backup directory or an SCP server.

 Throttled Build Execution on Virtual Machines

 With virtualization, we get used to creating more and more VMs, expecting the hypervisor to balance physical resources.
-When we define 10 slave VMs for a c.i. server with 2 executors each, the underlying virtualized system may not be able to run more than 8 in parallel, depending on its physical resources.
+When we define 10 agent VMs for a c.i. server with 2 executors each, the underlying virtualized system may not be able to run more than 8 in parallel, depending on its physical resources.
 Defining more VMs will only create more context switch and swap, and make the whole system less efficient.
-The Nectar plugin allows you to define the physical limit to a group of slaves that you know will run on the same physical system.
-You can then define as many slave VMs as needed with various configurations (for example, to test your application on various OS in a matrix job) but not overload the hypervisor.
+The Nectar plugin allows you to define the physical limit to a group of agents that you know will run on the same physical system.
+You can then define as many agent VMs as needed with various configurations (for example, to test your application on various OS in a matrix job) but not overload the hypervisor.

 User Friendly Wikitext Descriptions